Trump's Pick For Key Bank Regulator Is A Foreclosure Kingpin, Of Course

 As the head of the Office of the Comptroller of the Currency, Otting would be in charge of regulating the nation’s approximately 1,000 banks and bank subsidiaries.
 The office already has a history of lax enforcement standards and was chided for failing to step in during the foreclosure crisis to prevent the kinds of abuses engaged in by banks like OneWest.

-“While Mr. Otting was CEO of OneWest, nearly 2,000 Ohioans were foreclosed on from 2009 to 2015.
-He was named responsible for robosigning these loans by the Office of Thrift Supervision ― the predecessor to the agency he now hopes to run,” Sen. Sherrod Brown (D-Ohio), the ranking Democrat on the Senate banking committee, said in a statement.
+“Under Mr. Otting’s management, OneWest robosigned thousands of documents while foreclosing on families in Ohio alone,” Sen. Sherrod Brown (D-Ohio), the ranking Democrat on the Senate banking committee, said in a statement.
 “Mr. Otting and his Wall Street allies in Washington support an agenda that weakens or eliminates important safeguards that protect families across the country.
 I am concerned that if he is confirmed as the Comptroller of the Currency protecting families won’t be his top priority.”

 The Treasury Department did not immediately respond to a request for comment.